-In conclusion, overall long-term bowel function is impaired in one third of boys with perineal fistula treated with anoplasty.
-The main reasons for impaired anorectal function are constipation and soiling, which affect as many as half the patients.
-In most patients the nature of constipation and soiling is modest enough not to produce social problems or restrict social activities.
-Patients with operatively treated low anorectal malformations require continuing follow-up and care beyond childhood.
+Conclusions: Overall long-term bowel function is impaired in one third of boys with perineal fistula.
+The main reasons for impaired functional outcome are constipation and soiling, which affect as many as half the patients.

 Hospital for Children and Adolescents, University of Helsinki, Helsinki, Finland

 Address correspondence and reprint requests to Mikko Pakarinen, MD, PhD, Hospital for Children and Adolescents, University of Helsinki, Stenbäckinkatu 11, PO Box 281, Helsinki 00029-HUS, Finland (e-mail: firstname.lastname@example.org).